15 Ways To Save Water

 12. Try a displacement flush.
 Did you know that if you dump a gallon of water in your toilet, your toilet will flush on its own?
 Use water collected while waiting for your shower to heat up.
 A Water Grab can capture over two gallons, offering two flushes and a saving of 10-14 gallons of water.

 13. Give your kitchen garbage disposal a break.
 Disposals use an average of 8 gallons of water per day.
 Consider starting a compost pile for the garden.
 Reducing use of the garbage disposal can save 50 to 150 gallons of water per month.

 14. A bath uses 25-50 gallons of water; a five-minute shower uses 10 to 25 gallons.
 Filling a bath only halfway or less saves an average of 12 gallons.

 15. Cutting your shower time from 10 minutes to 5 minutes saves an average of 12.5 gallons per shower, if you’re also using a water-efficient shower head.
 If you’re feeling inspired, turn off the water while soaping up and washing your hair.

 Today, 1 in 9 people lack access to safe, drinkable water, according to Water.org.
 We can change this, while cutting our water bill at home.
+By following our 15 ways to save water, you can help our world become one step closer to this fresh, essential resource.
 Let’s work together to save water.